7 Special Pop Classics Books You Must Read

 4. The Day You Begin

-I recommend this book to every child who feels different because those differences are what make them special.
-If you’d rather listen to it, the audiobook is available on Libyan overdrive.
+I recommend this book to every child who feels different because those differences make them special.
+The audiobook is available on Libyan overdrive if you’d rather listen to it.
 I encourage you to check out more books by Jacqueline Woodson.
 She is a National Book Award winner and writes books for all ages.
 We have plenty available at the library and on Libyan overdrive.

 Author: Jacqueline Woodson